openjusticeok/spi-2023/README.md

 - ["R for Data Science"](https://r4ds.had.co.nz/) -- the industry-standard guide to R. It can teach you how to do everything in this repo and much more (available for free online)
 - [The R Graphics Cookbook](http://www.cookbook-r.com/) -- a detailed guide to styling R plots and other graphics (available for free online)
 - [The Posit Library](https://www.rstudio.com/resources/books/) -- a collection of books covering everything from generating websites with {bookdown} to finance analysis with {shiny}.
 Includes both of the above (all available for free online)
+- [The Big Book of R](https://www.bigbookofr.com/) -- a curated and massive list of free R books and tutorials, curated by data scientist Oscar Baruffa.

 **R Tutorials:**
 - [{swirl}](https://swirlstats.com/) -- an R package designed to teach R interactively (free)